RichyRich515/OpenGL/README.txt

 6. Implemented collision feedback influencing the game Bullets knock over objects and push them around, can also walk into them but this hardly moves them..
 		Character controller seems to be lacking in the collision detection/response for this regard.
-	Powerup increases bullet size and rate of fire
+	Powerup increases bullet size and rate of fire, and plays sound when picked up (to the left of your starting position, semi-transparent purple sphere) Sound when certain objects are hit with bullet
+		(Only the bell)

 Controls